davidzhou9/ORF467FinalProject/README.md

 ## Notes
 - Inputs from each step are dependent on previous steps (except for Task 1) so one may need to run this repository's code to generated correct inputs/outputs.
+- We performed the repositioning analysis with superpixels of 25x25 due to space and time constraints.
 - Feel free to contribute to this repo as well if you spot errors!